 There’s William Butler Yeats, James Joyce and Brendan Behan.

-Seamus Heaney, Jonathan Swift, Colm Tóibín and Samuel Beckett.
+Seamus Heaney, Jonathan Swift, Samuel Beckett and George Bernard Shaw.

 The Lake Isle of Innisfree, Land of Heart’s Desire and Yeats’s grave.